KOffice

-KOffice is a free and open source office and graphics suite developed by KDE for Unix-like and Windows systems.
+KOffice was a free and open source office and graphics suite developed by KDE for Unix-like and Windows systems.
 KOffice contains a word processor (KWord), a spreadsheet (KSpread), a presentation program (KPresenter), and a number of other components that varied over the course of its development.

 KOffice was superseded by Calligra Suite in KDE.
 The KDE3 version is maintained by the Trinity Desktop project.

 After development began in 1997, two major stable releases of KOffice were published: Version 1.0 in 2000 and 2.0 in 2009.
 Following internal conflicts, the majority of KOffice developers split off in 2010 – resulting in the creation of Calligra Suite.
 Two years later, in September 2012, the KOffice.org website went offline.
 It now redirects to Calligra.org.

 History

 First generation

 Initial work on KOffice development began in 1997, by Reginald Stadlbauer with KPresenter, followed by KWord in 1998.

 In 1999, KOffice was cited in testimony in the United States v.
 Microsoft antitrust trial by then-Microsoft executive Paul Maritz as evidence of competition in the operating system and office suite arena.

 The first official release of the KOffice suite was on 23 October 2000, when it was released as part of K Desktop Environment 2.0.
 Version 1.1 followed in 2001, 1.2 in 2002, 1.3 in 2004, 1.4 in 2005, and 1.5 and 1.6 both in 2006.